Ghonem23/Django-Weather-App/README.md

 # Django-Weather-App
-This project is a Django web application that provides weather information for any location in the world using the OpenWeatherMap API.
-It also includes a tutorial that walks you through the whole process of creating the application.
+This project is a Django web application that provides weather information for any location in the world.
+It uses the OpenWeatherMap API to get real-time weather data, and it displays the data in a user-friendly interface.
+The project also includes a tutorial that walks you through the whole process of creating the application, from setting up the Django project to using the OpenWeatherMap API.